DelphiWorlds/VOIPDemo/ReadMe.md

 In the KeyChain Access app on your Mac, right-click the VoIP services certificate, click Export and save the exported certificate in .p12 format (the default) somewhere on the Mac

-Download the Pusher app (a macOS app used for testing push notifications) from [here](https://github.com/noodlewerk/NWPusher/releases/tag/0.7.5)

 In the Delphi SDK Manager, add the CallKit and PushKit frameworks to the iOS SDK.
 [This link](https://delphiworlds.com/2013/10/adding-other-ios-frameworks-to-the-sdk-manager/) has a guide on how to add frameworks.

 In the Version Info of the Project Options for the project, select All Configurations - iOS Device 64-bit in the combobox, and modify the CFBundleIdentifier value to match the identifier of the App ID